Metropolitan Police officers sacked for gross misconduct over athlete search

 Pcs Casey and Bond and Ps Simpson were found not to have breached any standards.

-Mr Dos Santos said after the hearing that “very little has changed in policing in London since the Stephen Lawrence case”.
+Mr Dos Santos spoke after the disciplinary hearing and said “very little has changed in policing in London since the Stephen Lawrence case”.

-He said: “We’ve supported the IOPC case over the past three years and it’s highlighted what most black people are far too aware of regardless of their background, education and employment.
-They are nine times more likely to be stopped by the Met and three times more likely to be handcuffed.

-“The allegations made by the police officers that I was guilty of bad driving, threatening violence and drugs were dishonest.
-I believe these are false allegations and were based on racist stereotypes and show very little has changed in policing in London since the Stephen Lawrence case.
+He said: “The allegations made by the police officers that I was guilty of bad driving, threatening violence and drugs were dishonest, I believe these are false allegations and were based on racist stereotypes and show very little has changed in policing in London since the Stephen Lawrence case.

 “If you can’t trust the police to be honest and accept when they have done bad and stereotype black people, what hope is there?
 I don’t believe that the panel has been brave enough to review what the Casey report has already clearly stated, which is that the Met Police is institutionally racist.